Lt.-Gen. George de Hochepied, 6th Baron de Hochepied1

 Last Edited=16 Feb 2011

-Charles John Lyttelton, 10th Viscount Cobham was born on 8 August 1909 at Kensington, London, England.1 He was the son of John Cavendish Lyttelton, 9th Viscount Cobham and Violet Yolande Leonard.
-He married Elizabeth Alison Makeig-Jones, daughter of John Reeder Makeig-Jones, on 30 April 1942.2 He died on 20 March 1977 at age 67 at Marylebone, London, England.1
+Charles John Lyttelton, 10th Viscount Cobham was born on 8 August 1909 at Kensington, London, EnglandG.1 He was the son of John Cavendish Lyttelton, 9th Viscount Cobham and Violet Yolande Leonard.
+He married Elizabeth Alison Makeig-Jones, daughter of John Reeder Makeig-Jones, on 30 April 1942.2 He died on 20 March 1977 at age 67 at Marylebone, London, EnglandG.1

-He was educated at Eton College, Windsor, Berkshire, England.2 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, England, in 1932 with a Bachelor of Arts (B.A.).2 Between 1932 and 1948 he played cricket for Worcestershire XI.2 He held the office of Justice of the Peace (J.P.) for Worcestershire in 1938.2 He gained the rank of Lieutenant-Colonel in the service of the Royal Artillery (Territorial Army).2 He fought in the Second World War.2 He was a director of Lloyds Bank.2 He was decorated with the award of Territorial Decoration (T.D.).2 He succeeded to the title of 13th Baronet Lyttelton [E., 1618] on 31 July 1949.2 He succeeded to the title of 7th Baron Westcote of Ballymore, co.
-Longford [I., 1776] on 31 July 1949.2 He succeeded to the title of 10th Viscount Cobham [G.B., 1718] on 31 July 1949.3 He succeeded to the title of 7th Lord Lyttelton, Baron of Frankley, co.
-Worcester [G.B., 1794] on 31 July 1949.2 He succeeded to the title of 10th Baron Cobham, of Cobham, co.
-Kent [G.B., 1718] on 31 July 1949.3 He held the office of Deputy Lieutenant (D.L.) of Worcestershire between 1952 and 1957.2 He was invested as a Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1957.2 He held the office of Governor-General of New Zealand between 1957 and 1962.2 He held the office of Deputy Lieutenant (D.L.) of Worcestershire in 1963.2 He held the office of Lord-Lieutenant of Worcestershire between 1963 and 1974.2 He was invested as a Knight, Order of the Garter (K.G.) in 1964.2 He was invested as a Privy Counsellor (P.C.) in 1967.2 He held the office of Lord Steward of the Household between 1967 and 1972.2 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1972.2 He was Trustee of the National Portrait Gallery between 1972 and 1977.2 He held the office of Chancellor of the Order of the Garter between 1972 and 1977.2 He gained the rank of Honorary Colonel in March 1972 in the service of the Warwickshire Yeomanry.2 He was invested as a Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.).2 He has an extensive biographical entry in the Dictionary of New Zealand Biography.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He graduated from Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG, in 1932 with a Bachelor of Arts (B.A.)2 Between 1932 and 1948 he played cricket for Worcestershire XI.2 He held the office of Justice of the Peace (J.P.) for Worcestershire in 1938.2 He gained the rank of Lieutenant-Colonel in the Royal Artillery (Territorial Army.)2 He fought in the Second World War.2 He was a director of Lloyds Bank.2 He was awarded the Territorial Decoration (T.D.)2 He succeeded as the 13th Baronet Lyttelton [E., 1618] on 31 July 1949.2 He succeeded as the 7th Baron Westcote of Ballymore, co.
+Longford [I., 1776] on 31 July 1949.2 He succeeded as the 10th Viscount Cobham [G.B., 1718] on 31 July 1949.3 He succeeded as the 7th Lord Lyttelton, Baron of Frankley, co.
+Worcester [G.B., 1794] on 31 July 1949.2 He succeeded as the 10th Baron Cobham, of Cobham, co.
+Kent [G.B., 1718] on 31 July 1949.3 He held the office of Deputy Lieutenant (D.L.) of Worcestershire between 1952 and 1957.2 He was appointed Knight Commander, Order of St. Michael and St. George (K.C.M.G.) in 1957.2 He held the office of Governor-General of New Zealand between 1957 and 1962.2 He held the office of Deputy Lieutenant (D.L.) of Worcestershire in 1963.2 He held the office of Lord-Lieutenant of Worcestershire between 1963 and 1974.2 He was appointed Knight, Order of the Garter (K.G.) in 1964.2 He was appointed Privy Counsellor (P.C.) in 1967.2 He held the office of Lord Steward of the Household between 1967 and 1972.2 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.) in 1972.2 He was Trustee of the National Portrait Gallery between 1972 and 1977.2 He held the office of Chancellor of the Order of the Garter between 1972 and 1977.2 He gained the rank of Honorary Colonel in March 1972 in the Warwickshire Yeomanry.2 He was appointed Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.)2 He has an extensive biographical entry in the Dictionary of New Zealand Biography.1

 Children of Charles John Lyttelton, 10th Viscount Cobham and Elizabeth Alison Makeig-Jones